How to get results with user testing?

 It’s better to let the tester tell their experiences and opinions through audio instead.

 Software developers usually work for months on a new project.
 Our unmoderated user session test is a new feature on our platform.

-To find answers to questions like WHY your client thinks one way or another, is needed during your software development phases instead of finding it all out afterward.
+Find answers to questions like WHY your client thinks one way or another is needed during your software development phases instead of finding it all out afterward.

 Lingvist applied this method in their early-stage development when they needed to test new functions from their prototype.